 To access the water, she used pliers to open the water source.
 She was arrested on charges of utility larceny and vandalism.

-She is scheduled to appear in court on December 2 and has sought help from homeless advocacy groups.
+She was scheduled to appear in court on December 2, 2021 and sought help from homeless advocacy groups.

 ABC10 obtained a copy of the citation given to Welles from the Sacramento Police Department:

-Loaves and Fishes Jail Visitation Co-Director Suzi Ettin told ABC10 that tickets such as Welles received usually don't end with the recipient facing jail time.
+Loaves and Fishes Jail Visitation Co-Director Suzi Ettin told ABC10 that the type of tickets Welles received usually don't end with the recipient facing jail time.

 Welles said she cannot afford to pay the fines.
-Since 2016, she's been fined multiple times by the Sacramento County Parks & Recreation Department:
+Since 2016, she has been fined multiple times by the Sacramento County Parks & Recreation Department:

 - December 2016: Welles was given an infraction for unlawful camping on public property.